-CLOSED to the possession of kokanee salmon with any red color within the high water mark of the reservoir from Aug.
+•CLOSED to the possession of kokanee salmon with any red color within the high-water mark of the reservoir from Aug.
 15 through 6 a.m. on the last Saturday of September.

-Causey Reservoir tributaries, Weber County Right and left forks of South Fork Ogden River.
+Causey Reservoir tributaries, Weber County Right and left forks of the South Fork Ogden River, from Causey Reservoir upstream to the headwaters.

-- Limit 2 trout and salmon in the aggregate.

-- ARTIFICIAL FLIES AND LURES ONLY.

-- CLOSED Aug.
+• CLOSED Aug.
 15 through 6 a.m. on the last Saturday of September.